aces/Loris/modules/battery_manager/README.md

 There are no configuration settings that affect the behavior of this module.

 ## Interactions with LORIS
-Changes, additions and deletion of data in this module affects the test battery assigned to a candidate at each timepoint
+Changes, additions and deletion of data in this module affects the test battery assigned to a candidate at each timepoint.